Beastmode28/Beastmode/README.md

 Hope you enjoy the hard work and long hours put into this.
 Big Thnx to Alfred.Xia and Kawaii for teaching and guiding me in the right direction.
 I figured it out in the end.  thnx Ya'll.
 ---------------------------------------------------------------------------------------------------------------------------------------

+update 7/17 release 3.6

+-Fixed Custom Order in which blink did not cast to hero pos properly.
+Fully functional.